corona-warn-app/cwa-verification-server/docs/architecture-overview.md

 4. Return teleTAN with HTTP 201

 ### Use Case Rate limit requests for teleTAN creation
-To limit the damage in case an authorized client for teleTAN creation is hacked, the number of teleTANs created per time frame is limitted.
-The limit is global for the component and applies to all users of the API endpoint for teleTAN creation.
-The limit and the time window is configurable.
+To limit the damage in case an authorized client for teleTAN creation was compromised, the number of teleTANs created per time frame is limited.
+The limit for the component is global and applies to all users of the API endpoint for teleTAN creation.
+The limit and the time window are configurable.

-In addition, a specific warning message is logged when the number of created teleTANs is abve 80% of the limit.
+In addition, a specific warning message is logged when the number of created teleTANs is abvoe 80% of the limit.

 The use case is part of the teleTAN creation use case.